castiron/FormLogic/README.md

 Used with `data-depends-on`, this attribute determines when to show this field.
 For example, if this element is dependent on a field named `charities` and `data-show-if="YMCA"`, then this element will only be shown when user selects the YMCA charity.
+This can take multiple values separated by semi-colons.

 #### `data-show-if-any`